danya02/obsidian-wadayama-notes/Notes/People/Nobuske.md

 Suggested making jamming device as Mike was departing, without waiting for a response.

 During long conversation, Nobuske uses obscure words associated with organized crime.

+At Session 12, he called to tell us that "they've come for me", and have "chased me up the mountain".
+We all meet up at the [[Mt Hakkai|Mountaintop]]